-The Below the Falls of the James project is a multi-year effort to study resiliency along a section of the James River estuary.
+The Below the Falls of the James project is an effort to study uses and resiliency along a section of the James River estuary.
 The study area stretches from the falls in downtown Richmond eastward to the confluence with the Chickahominy River in Charles City County.
 The study area includes member localities in PlanRVA: Charles City County, Chesterfield County, Henrico County, and the City of Richmond.

-The Below the Falls project aims to answer two key questions.
+The Below the Falls project aims to answer two main questions

 Estuaries are coastal bodies of water that have mixed fresh and salty water.
 The water in estuaries is mixed because they are fed by rivers but also a connection with oceans.
 Estuaries have a barrier to the sea, that protects them from ocean energy, but, estuaries still connect with the sea.
 Because of this connection with the sea, estuaries are strongly influenced by tides (NOAA).

 About the Osprey Nest

 The RVA Osprey Cam first came to life in the late winter of 2017.
 Set on a bridge piling in the shadow of Richmond’s skyline and hemmed by James River Park land, the RVA Osprey Cam was a huge hit in the city and beyond - generating nearly a quarter of a million views.
 The stream showcased an osprey pair, later named Maggie and Walker by our viewers, as they nested, laid eggs and reared young.
 It’s a project that could not have happened without the support of the Friends of the James River Park.